mummer4/mummer/README.md

                 a '+' in the consensus line.

-   ** show-coords **
+###show-coords

-        DESCRIPTION:
+**Description:**

 This program parses the delta alignment output of nucmer and promer and displays the coordinates, and other useful information about the alignments.

         USAGE:
         show-coords  [options]  <deltafile>